FreeMindYL/SCVLM/README.md

-# SCVLM: Smart Contract Vulnerability Detection via LLM with Expert Knowledge Integration
+# SCVLM: Multimodal Smart Contract Vulnerability Detection via Heterogeneous Integration with Flexible Feature Fusion

 This repository contains the implementation of **SCVLM**, a dual-branch framework for detecting smart contract vulnerabilities, including **Reentrancy** and **Timestamp Dependency**.